If you or someone you know needs help with substance misuse, we offer a free and confidential service. We listen and can give you one to one support.

 Parent and carers support

 We also offer provision for parents, carers and professionals that support young people in Barnsley.
-That could be offering advice and support to professionals or parents/carers who are supporting young people who may not yet be ready to access the service.
+This could be offering advice and support to professionals or parents/carers who are helping young people who may not yet be ready to access the service.

-The service can also work with other professionals and community groups to offer targeted group sessions, training, and outreach provisions with identified groups.
+The service can also work with other professionals and community groups.
+We offer targeted group sessions, training, and outreach provisions with identified groups.

 When are we open?